Go SDK tutorial, times10 function

 Step 5: Deploy your project

-You are now ready to build your project.
-If you are building for local deployment then you would be done here, but suppose instead you intend to send your project to Antithesis for testing.
-Antithesis will explore your software and search for violations of the properties you have defined.
+You’re now ready to build your project.
+If you’re building for local deployment then you’d be done here, but suppose instead you intend to send your project to Antithesis for testing.
+Antithesis will explore your software and search for violations of the properties you’ve defined.

 You must send us containers as described in getting started.